Creative software design and construction has brought me great joy. I was lucky to have access to computers much earlier than most of my peers.

 - Logic Problem Solver, Java, Swing, OWL, 20011-12

 I started hearing about the Semantic Web and learned a bunch about RDF, OWL and related technologies.
-I wrote a Java Swing-based UI and interface to OWL and modelled the type of puzzle-book logic problem with statements such as: Mary likes ice cream and Jasmine doesn't like cake; Mary drives a car and neither Jose or Karl rides a bicycle, etc. where you have to figure out everyone's preferences.
+I wrote a Java Swing-based UI and a custom OWL wrapper, and modelled the type of puzzle-book logic problem that have statements such as: Mary likes ice cream and Jasmine doesn't like cake; Mary drives a car and neither Jose or Karl rides a bicycle, etc. where you have to figure out everyone's preferences.
 The cool thing about this type of semantic model is that once you build the model the problem is solved almost like magic.

 - Project Euler problems, Python, 2017